nicholasyager/overgrown-to-thriving/presentation.md

 <!--

-More recently, dbt Labs has enabled multi-project deployments as a capability within dbt Core in dbt 1.6.0 with the introduction of their plugin system, but dbt Labs has decided to restrict this functionality to dbt Cloud enterprise users, and currently there is only a private beta for using this functionality.
+ADditionally, dbt Labs has decided to restrict this functionality to dbt Cloud enterprise users using either the cloud IDE or the in-beta cloud CLI.
+And on top of that use of multi-project deployments is being limited to a closed beta program of customers.

-But ... the beauty of open source code is that we can look at the code, see the outline of what's missing, and infer how to do it ourselves!
+But ... the beauty of open source code is that we can look at the code, see the outline of what's missing, and infer how it works!

 -->